swcarpentry/shell-novice/_episodes/06-script.md

 (recall that `wc` stands for 'word count', adding the `-l` option means 'count lines' instead) and `sort -n` sorts things numerically.
 We could put this in a file,
-but then it would only ever sort a list of `.pdb` files in the current directory.
+but then it would only ever sort a list of `.txt` files in the current directory.
 If we want to be able to get a sorted list of other kinds of files, we need a way to get all those names into the script.
 We can't use `$1`, `$2`, and so on